Frequently Asked Questions - X-Ray

 Q: What information should I have ready when the State Inspector comes?

-Answer: All registrants must have the following ready for the Inspector: Notice to Employees, your current x-ray registration, and a copy of the Arkansas State Board of Health - Rules and Regulations for Control of Sources of Ionizing Radiation (either hard copy or electronic).
+Answer: All registrants must have the following ready for the Inspector: Notice to Employees, your current x-ray registration, and a copy of the Arkansas State Board of Health - Rules for Control of Sources of Ionizing Radiation (either hard copy or electronic).